SparrowBrain/Playnite.PlayNext/README.md

 #### Recent Order
 In a way it's a poor man's Recent Playtime.
 It just orders games played within recent days and assigns the highest score to most recent game's attributes, giving proportionally smaller scores to older game's attributes, ending with zero for the last one.

+#### Favourites
+We iterate through all games favourited by the user.
+All attributes in any such game get the maximum value.

+#### User Score
+We iterate through all games.
+Any attributes of games that have been assigned user score higher than Average User Score (defined in settings) get proportionally spread score above 50.
+Any games below said average get a negative scores for their attributes.

+Breakdown:
+* Score of 0 → mapped to 0 (neutral, not penalized).
+* Below average → linearly mapped from 0 to -50.
+A score just above 0 approaches -50, a score just below average approaches 0.
+* At or above average → linearly mapped from 50 to 100.
+A score equal to averageScore gives exactly 50, a score of 100 gives exactly 100.

 ### Game Score Calculation

 #### Attribute Scores